Solar Facts and Questions

 Your average daily energy usage is your target daily average to calculate your solar needs.
 That’s the number of kilowatt-hours you need your solar system to produce if you want to cover most if not all of your electricity needs.

-It’s important to note that solar panels don’t operate at maximum efficiency 24 hours a day.
+Solar panels don’t operate at maximum efficiency 24 hours a day.

 Weather conditions, for example, can temporarily reduce your system’s efficiency.
 Therefore, experts recommend adding a 25 percent “cushion” to your target daily average to ensure you can generate all the clean energy you need.